-- (i) they have fulfilled the criteria under the definition on Independent Director as stated in the MMLR of Bursa Securities and are therefore able to bring independent and objective judgment to the Board; - (ii) they have been with the Company for many years and are familiar with the Company's business operations, thus enabling them to contribute actively and effectively during deliberations or discussions at Board meetings; - (iii) their length of service on the Board does not in any way interfered with their exercise of independent judgement.
-They have remained objective and independent in expressing their views and participating in deliberation and decision making of the Board and Board Committees: - (iv) their vast experience in accounting, finance and banking and business management enables them to provide the Board, as the case may be, with pertinent expertise, skills and competence; - they have continued to exercise their independence and due care during their tenure as Independent Non-Executive Directors of the Company and carried out their duties in the interest of the Company and shareholders; and - (vi) they have devoted sufficient time and commitment to discharge their responsibilities as Independent Directors.
+- (i) they have fulfilled the criteria under the definition on Independent Director as stated in the MMLR of Bursa Securities and are therefore able to bring independent and objective judgment to the Board; - (ii) they have been with the Company for many years and are familiar with the Company's business operations, thus enabling them to contribute actively and effectively during deliberations or discussions at Board meetings; - their length of service on the Board does not in any way interfered with their exercise of independent judgement.
+They have remained objective and independent in expressing their views and participating in deliberation and decision making of the Board and Board Committees; - (iv) their vast experience in accounting, finance and banking and business management enables them to provide the Board, as the case may be, with pertinent expertise, skills and competence; - (v) they have continued to exercise their independence and due care during their tenure as Independent Directors of the Company and carried out their duties in the interest of the Company and shareholders; and - (vi) they have devoted sufficient time and commitment to discharge their responsibilities as Independent Directors.

 In its annual review, the Board was of the view that Encik Johari Low Bin Abdullah and Encik Muhayuddin Bin Musa are objective and independent in expressing their views and in participating in deliberations and decision making of the Board and Board Committees and thus are independent.
+In view thereto, both of them have been recommended by the Board to continue to act as an Independent Non-Executive Directors, subject to the shareholders' approval through a two-tier voting process at the forthcoming Annual General Meeting.